phaustin/a405_2024/notebooks/dropgrow/dropgrow_2024_2.md

   name: python3
 ---

-(constant_updraft)=
+(constant_updraft_2)=
-# Parcel model integration, constant velocity case
+# Update: Parcel model compute additional variables

-This notebook takes the aerosols from {ref}`koehler2` and puts them into a constant velocity updraft The integrator calculates the growth of 30 aerosol bins, plus the
+I've added two problems to the Thursday worksheet that show how to compute additonal quantities about the parcel integration using pandas.DataFrame.apply

 ```{code-cell} ipython3
 from pathlib import Path